TarrMarr/htmlCheatSheet/README.md

 # htmlCheatSheet
-A project completed for Codecademy using HTML and CSS to create a cheatsheet illustrating use of coding tags
+A really basic project completed for Codecademy using HTML and CSS to create a cheatsheet illustrating use of coding tags